 In fact, they are why I get to be female, in all the glory that entails.
 Some of us have a romantic heart.
 Those women fought for us too.

 Men sing songs about “dying without you” or “I’m helpless in your arms,” “under your spell.”

 “You are in my veins” is a personal favorite.

-No one ever calls them pathetic, it’s romantic.
-A gesture, a moment when an attraction, a love, is so powerful that it feels like the person is actually coursing through his bloodstream.
+No one ever calls them pathetic.
+It’s romantic.
+A gesture, a moment when an attraction, a love, is so powerful that it feels like the person is truly coursing through his bloodstream.
 Oh yeah, that’s something.

 My thoughts from the laundry room.
 Come Back to Bed.